itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

-&emsp;&emsp;To view the definition and supported parameters of a function, you can right-click on a function name and select "Go to Definition"  or press "Ctrl" while left-clicking on the function name to view its definition, showing the available  parameters  and their descriptions.
+&emsp;&emsp;To view a function's definition and supported parameters or a parameter dictionary, you can right-click on its name and select "Go to Definition"  or press "Ctrl" while left-clicking on its name to view its definition, showing the available parameters and their descriptions.

 </div>

+## References

+Chrostowski, L., & Hochberg, M. (2015).
+Silicon Photonics Design: From Devices to Systems.
+Cambridge: Cambridge University Press. doi:10.1017/CBO9781316084168